How far back do auto insurance companies look?

 In states where it is legal, insurance companies will look at your full credit report.
 This includes how much credit you have and are currently using, any delinquent or collections accounts, payment history, and your score.

 Generally, negative information on your credit report such as an account in collections or a late payment, will remain for about seven years.

-However, positive information on your credit report, such as paying off your car, will be visible for 10 years.
+However, positive information on your credit report, such as paying off your car, will be visible for ten years.
 When it comes to factoring your credit history into your car insurance premium, car insurance companies have a look back period of about seven to ten years.
 Anything before this period of time is usually discarded.

-While it can take several years for negative information to come off of your credit report and to build better credit, the good news is that car insurance carriers do not have as long as a look back period when it comes to your driving record and claims history.
+While it can take several years for negative information to come off of your credit report and to build a better, clean record, the good news is that car insurance carriers do not have as long as a look back period when it comes to your driving record and claims history.